rebelsky/sams-assorted-musings-reflections/web-accessibility-cont.md

 an excuse for this site, or for any other site on campus with significant accessibility issues.

+I don't blame Ross for any of this.
+He's new at it all.
+But it worries me that the folks who are charged with helping faculty and students design Web sites aren't focusing enough on accessibility and that faculty and students aren't really getting it.
+It worries me even more that I know that there's an advocate for accessibility in Ross's class, and that Ross listens to his students, and, in spite of those things, the site still has these problems.
+I think that brings me back to my primary comment:
+*Consider accessibility from the start.*  A WordPress template that is accessible would be a good start.
+A user interface that requires alt tags is an improvement.
+Automated testing for accessibility from the start would help, too.

 ---

 I'll note that we also need to think more carefully about things beyond